 What you don’t know could turn everything upside down.

-More and more people are beginning to realize this, and to take action to free themselves from The Way Things Are and instead create The Way Things Ought To Be.
-Take a look at some of the blogs listed to the right.
-All of these people (real life, ordinary people) are, in their own ways, rejecting the mass delusion and creating the lives they’ve always wanted.
+It’s time to free yourself from The Way Things Are and instead create The Way Things Ought To Be.
+(Tweet!)
+Poke around the blogosphere long enough and you’ll find that more and more people are doing it — real-life, ordinary people who are, in their own ways, rejecting the mass delusion and creating the lives they’ve always wanted.
 Start reading just a few of their stories.
 It’s like someone flipping the Technicolor switch after you’ve been watching black and white all your life.

 I’m not gonna lie to you.
 It takes hard work and some serious faith to pursue a life on your own terms.
 Another reason The Way Things Are has such a stronghold on us is because, shitty and completely miserable as it is, it’s oh so easy to fall in step with it.
-But you’re sacrificing something, whichever story you choose to live by.
-The choose-your-own adventure stories take sacrifice, hard work, and a willingness to stand out and be different.
-The Way Things Are story takes your soul, your dreams, and your day-to-day and long-term happiness.
+But you’re always sacrificing something, whichever story you choose to live by.
+The choose-your-own adventure stories take discipline, hard work and a willingness to stand out and be different.
+The Way Things Are story takes your soul, your dreams and your day-to-day and long-term happiness.